Active Learning Strategies

 It is also possible to change your email address once you are in the system.

-What about faculty who bring their own laptops in to classrooms to teach – how can they get the Poll Everywhere Presenter App?
+What if I bring my own laptop into class to teach?
+How can I get the Poll Everywhere Presenter App?

 They can download the free Poll Everywhere presenter app here: http://www.polleverywhere.com/app.